chadfawcett/chlorine-sampler/report/REPORT.md

 Based on the colour sensor choice, the Arduino was the best choice for a Micro-controller.
 There are several choices that could have worked, but the Arduino is a very popular choice with lots of documentation and a large community behind them.
 In addition to the Adafruit colour sensor including an Arduino library for interfacing with it, I also personally have experience with the Arduino making it a lot more familiar and easier to understand and use new libraries.

 ## <a name="software-technology"></a>Software Technology
+### <a name="adafruit-driver"></a>Adafruit Colour Sensor Driver
+The [Adafruit TCS34725 Colour Sensor Driver](https://github.com/adafruit/Adafruit_TCS34725) is an Arduino libarary developed by Adafruit to easilly communicate with the colour sensor using an Arduino.
+The sensor communicates over the I2C protocol.
+This library makes the reading from the sensor much easier as the use does not have to worry about the complications of communicating with the sensor.

 ## <a name="challenges-faced"></a>Challenges Faced